jparkhill/jparkhill.github.io/_posts/2021-04-30-SolvingDiffusions.markdown

 - step 3: minimize error of the PDE under the ansatze.
 - step 4: visualize.

 I will show two ansatze, a simple feed-forward network, and a feed-forward Gaussian Mixture model.
 If you don't know much about Gaussian mixtures, you can just look at the simplicity of the neural density.
-Both simply model a function $$ \rho(t,x) $$
+Both simply model a function $$ \rho(t,x) $$.
+The advantage of the Gaussian Mixture is that normalization is automatically enforced, and it could easily be used for importance sampling.
+Ideally one could use normalizing flows or any other sophisticated method to generate a flexible distribution.

 {% highlight python %}
 class Neural_Density(torch.nn.Module):